ukneutron/ukneutron.github.io/committee.md

 - Eddie Cussen - University of Sheffield
 - David Boldrin - University of Glasgow
 - Gregory Smith - ISIS Neutron and Muon Source
+- Svemir Rudic - ISIS Neutron and Muon Source
+- Martin King - Royal Holloway University of London
-- Lucy Clark - University of Birmingham
+- Carla Andreani - University of Rome Tor Vergata

 You can get in touch with the committee using the following email address: [committee@ukneutron.org](mailto:committee@ukneutron.org)